From Dreary to Dreamy

 During a recent gloomy afternoon, I visited the Lake Michigan shoreline and was able to transform a dreary situation into this dreamy photograph.
-This is about how I puzzled and constructed the image from the worldly elements before me.
+This article is about how I puzzled and constructed the image from the worldly elements before me.
 This artistic collaboration within the glorious constraints of the real world is what makes photography so exciting and rewarding for me.
 Painters often use a trick that fools the human brain.
 They eliminate “nonessential details,” which distract from communicating a subject’s essence.
 However, as a (representational) photographer, I have no choice, which is why I developed a style for making images that convey a subject’s essence amidst the infinite detail.

 Just like those breathtaking snow-covered trees, even the wonderful, whimsical ice shelves are no match for a gloomy day.
 But the turquoise teals from calm waters amidst the late-afternoon blues of distant clouds made all the difference.
 Yet, the scene remained a bit unimaginative and compositionally trivial.
 Graphically, it needed something to break up the uniform triangle of brown pebbles between shore and shelf.
 It needed some magic.